javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-parameters/article.md

 In the code above, the whole arguments object is `{}` by default, so there's always something to destructurize.

-## The spread operator
+## The spread operator [#spread-operator]

 As we've seen before, the rest operator `...` allows to gather parameters in the array.

 But there's a reverse named "the spread operator".
 It also looks like `...` and works at call-time.

-The spread operator allows to "unfurl" an array into a list of parameters, like this:
+The spread operator allows to convert an array into a list of parameters, like this:

 ```js run
 let fullName = ["Gaius", "Julius", "Caesar"];